bruno2-ventilator/bruno2/README.md

 ---

-These open source ventilator design materials are provided under the conditions specified in the [Permissive License](/Permissive License--Brown University 041720.pdf).
+These open source ventilator design materials are provided under the conditions specified in the [Permissive License][Permissive License--Brown University 041720.pdf].

 ---